emsesp/EMS-ESP32/README.md

   - MQTT base has been removed.
 All MQTT topics are prefixed with only the hostname, for example `ems-esp/status` as opposed to `home/ems-esp/status`.
   - There is no "serial mode" anymore like with version 1.9.
 When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is activated (note Serial is always available on the ESP32 because it has multiple UARTs).
 The EMS-ESP's LED will blink fast when in Serial mode.
 When this happens connect via a USB using baud 115200.

+If you run into issues try first erasing the ESP8266 with `esptool.py erase_flash` and uploading the new firmware manually.
+BBQKees has a good write-up at https://bbqkees-electronics.nl/wiki/gateway/firmware-update-to-v2.html.

 ## **Building the firmware with PlatformIO**

 1. Install [PlatformIO](https://platformio.org/install) and [NodeJS](https://nodejs.org/en/).
 2. Decide how you want to upload the firmware, via USB or OTA (Over The Air).
-OTA requires that a verison of EMS-ESP is already running.
+OTA requires that a version of EMS-ESP is already running.
 3. Create a new file called `pio_local.ini` and add these two lines for USB:
 ```yaml
 upload_protocol = esptool